SSWConsulting/SSW.Rules.Content/rules/the-best-ai-image-generators/rule.md

 You can use the demo here for free [Stable Diffusion Web](https://stablediffusionweb.com/#demo), or you can use it through the [DreamStudio](https://beta.dreamstudio.ai/dream) interface (starting with a free trial).

 * You can use the web demo without signing up
-* Distinguishable because of the easy customization of parameters (e.g., style, aspect ratio) on the interface
+* Easy customization of parameters on the interface (e.g., style, aspect ratio)

 ::: img-large
 ![Figure: "A red tree in a valley.
 Hi res" - by DreamStudio ](red-tree-dreamstudio.png)